 Minimizes Urinary Tract Infections

-This tells you the percent of patients who have had a urinary tract infection.
-UTI's are routinely associated with worse hygiene protocols.
-Better nursing care minimizes the percentage of residents in a nursing home who suffer from UTI's.
-Keep in mind that this datapoint is sometimes skewed by the fact that nursing homes have different reporting standards for infections.
+This indicates the percent of patients that suffered from a urinary tract infection.
+UTI's are often associated with worse hygiene protocols.
+Better nursing care limits the percentage of residents in a nursing home who suffer from UTI's.
+Note that this datapoint is affected by by the fact that facilities have different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication